Google Single Sign-On (SSO) Setup Steps

 Step 2: Click the CREATE SERVICE ACCOUNT link at the top of the page

-- Step 7: Click the + CREATE KEY button and then select the P12 option followed by clicking the CREATE button.
+Select the P12 option followed by clicking the CREATE button.
 The Private Key P12 file will then be saved to your computer, store this and copy the password to a safe place before then clicking the CLOSE button.
 Please note, you don't need the password for this setup process but it is sensible to keep this in safe place in case you need it in the future.

 Set Up Domain-wide Delegation For A Client